Dealing with Abuse

 If you would like to talk to someone about any issue related to sexual, verbal, or physical abuse, domestic violence, or child or elder abuse, please call (909) 558-4000, extension 44315 and ask to speak with a clinical social worker.

 A chapel is located on the lobby level across from the gift shop.
 Open to patients and visitors 24 hours a day, the chapel provides a quiet place for meditation and prayer.
 Nondenominational Christian services are held in the chapel for patients and visitors each Saturday and Sunday at 11:00 a.m.

 LLUMC chaplains are available at all times to visit with you.
 You should feel free to call a chaplain whenever you or one of your visitors desires spiritual or emotional support.
 There is a specific chaplain assigned to each unit who will make every effort to visit all patients regularly.
 There is also a special chaplain on call 24 hours a day.
 A Catholic priest is also in-call for LLUMC patients.

 Family needs and support

 LLUMC understands that hospitalizations can create crises in a patient's family.
-Children in single-parent homes may need care, finances may become quite tight during a parent's illness, or any other number of difficult scenarios might arise.
+Children in single-parent homes may need care, finances may become tight during a parent's illness, or any number of difficult scenarios might arise.
 Medical Center social workers are available at all times to help families through these difficulties.
 To speak with a social worker about your own family's needs, call (909) 558-4000, extension 44315.